Culturally modified trees and everyday material culture items by Yagara people in SEQ, Australia

 Principal Archaeologist

-Uses of trees for everyday material culture items by Yagara People in SEQ, Australia
+Culturally modified trees and everyday material culture items by Yagara people in SEQ, Australia

 ISE Congress 2026 Abstract